jrdalino/aws-amplify-notes/README.md

  Warning: you will not be able to edit these selections.
  How do you want users to be able to sign in?
 Email
  Do you want to configure advanced settings?
 No, I am done.
-Successfully added resource myapp237c3585 locally
+Successfully added auth resource myprojectamplifydemo5a4834e7 locally

 Some next steps:
 "amplify push" will build all your local backend resources and provision it in the cloud